JJDataAnalyst-viz/Small-Machine-Learning-Projects/README.md

     - diabetes dataset  (diabetes disease or not?)
     - titanic dataset (survive or not?)
     - cargo dataset (cargovascular disease or not?)
+  ### Multiple Linear Regression predicting sales from advertising in each communication field